Network Monitor

 3. Open the network card to enter the detail view.

-4. Click Add Snapshot and select a PCAP file that has already been analysed (status: Completed).
+4. Click Manage PCAPs to open the PCAP management modal, then Add PCAP and select a file that has already been analysed (status: Completed).
 Repeat for each capture.
+The same modal lets you remove a snapshot from the network later.

 5. Change events appear automatically once two or more snapshots exist.